Deborah Hersman: Career

 As a board member, Hersman traveled with NTSB teams investigating major accidents ranging from the collision of two Washington Metro trains to the mid-air collision of a sightseeing helicopter and single-engine airplane over the Hudson River in New York City.
 She investigated over 25 major transportation incidents during her tenure at the NTSB.
 As chairman, Hersman focused on distracted driving, child passenger safety and helping victims and their families.

 In 2014 Hersman resigned from the NTSB to become president and CEO of the nonprofit National Safety Council, based in Itasca, Illinois.
 She was awarded the 2015 Sentinel of Safety Award by the National Air Traffic Controllers Association for her dedication to transportation and aviation safety.
 She was recognized by NHTSA Public Service Award in 2016.
-In 2017, Hersman was appointed by former Transportation Secretary Anthony Foxx to serve on the Department of Transportation Advisory Committee on Automation in Transportation.
+In 2017, Hersman was appointed by Transportation Secretary Anthony Foxx to serve on the Department of Transportation Advisory Committee on Automation in Transportation.
 The advisory panel was established to provide counsel regarding technology implementation that can save lives and help eliminate preventable fatalities in all modes of transportation.
 Hersman chaired the Road to Zero Coalition led by the National Safety Council, The U.S. Department of Transportation's National Highway Traffic Safety Administration, Federal Highway Administration and Federal Motor Carrier Safety Administration.
 The Coalition aims to end roadway fatalities within 30 years by a strategy that combines education, engineering, enforcement and emergency medical services.
 She stepped down when she left the National Safety Council in January 2019 to lead the safety team at Waymo.